 The mirror is set in zone eight upon leaving the factory.
-It will be necessary to adjust the compass to compensate for compass variance if the vehicle is outside of zone eight.
+It will be necessary to adjust the compass to compensate for compass variance if the vehicle is outside zone eight.
 Under certain circumstances, as during a long distance cross-country trip, it will be necessary to adjust for compass variance.
-Compass variance is the difference between earth's magnetic north and true geographic north.
-If not adjusted to account for compass variance, the compass could give false readings.

 To adjust for compass variance, do the following: